-At a bare minimum, the venue is expected to be able to light the stage area so that all performers are visible, and not in shadow.
+At a bare minimum, the venue is expected to be able to light the stage area so that all performers are visible.
 Note: if the venue is local to Seattle, Betsy and Dave can sometimes provide lighting trees.
 Make sure to let us know well in advance if this will be needed.
 Additional electrical circuits will also be required to support lighting trees if we need to bring them.

 Vixy vocal microphone, SM-58 or equivalent, boom stand.

 Tony vocal microphone, SM-58 or equivalent, boom stand.